A bit about Decida

 Neil has been involved in various aspects of the Insurance Industry for well over thirty years in corporate roles and now in a fairly unique position as part business leader and part regulator.
 Since he was introduced to customer based design he has found the principles ideal for focusing on ways to improve products or services for the end user – whether policyholder or injured person.
 He enjoys being curious about finding new and better ways to do things.

 With over 25 years experience in a broad range of roles in the Australian and UK banking/insurance sectors, Rebecca embraces Innovation methods to navigate through complexity and ambiguity in order to find new sources of organisational value.
-She has excellent general management skills that empower people to achieve their goals, aquired through post graduate qualifications and an academic background focused on Innovation, Shared Services and Finance.
+She has excellent general management skills that empower people to achieve their goals, acquired through post graduate qualifications and an academic background focused on Innovation, Shared Services and Finance.

 Hayley’s goal is to help the world communicate with more ‘human-ness’, collaborate with authenticity and unlock creativity for everyone.
 She wants to inspire the world with beautiful, visual stories.
 Founder and Chief Doodler of Thoughts Drawn Out, Hayley combines her extensive skills and experience in communications, capability development, and human centred design to help people define problems, set compelling strategies, make change happen and tell their story.